Online Clustering of Data Sequences with Bandit Information: BOC-ELIM Algorithm and its performance

 where $P_m^r \coloneqq \left\{ j: l_j(t) \in \left[ l_m(t), r_m(t) \right] \right\}$ and

+The expression in \eqref{eq:rightgap} computes the maximum gap formed by arm $m$ on the right side satisfying the confidence bounds in \eqref{eq:confinterval}.
 A similar definition is used for the maximum left gap of arm $m$, denoted by $U\Delta_m^l(t)$.
 A more detailed description of the maximum right and left gap can be found in \cite{katariya2019maxgap}.
-Now we define the minimum right gap formed by the arm $m$ as follows.
-If the confidence interval of the arm $m$ is disjoint from the confidence interval of all other arms and if there exists an arm $j$ whose confidence interval is right side to the confidence interval of the arm $m$, then we define the minimum right gap of the arm $m$ as $\min_{j:l_j(t)>r_m(t)} l_j(t)-r_m(t)$, otherwise $0$.
-Mathematically,
+Now, we define the minimum right gap formed by the arm $m$ as follows.
+If the confidence interval of the arm $m$ is disjoint from the confidence interval of all other arms, and if there exists an arm $j$ whose confidence interval is to the right side of the confidence interval of arm $m$, then we define the minimum right gap of the arm $m$ as $\min_{j:l_j(t)>r_m(t)} l_j(t)-r_m(t)$.
+Otherwise, the minimum right gap is $0$.
+Mathematically, we have

-A similar definition is used for the minimum left gap of arm $m$, denoted by $L\Delta_m^l(t)$.
-We define the $k^{th}$ gap's LCB as follows.
+A similar definition is used for the minimum left gap of the arm $m$, denoted by $L\Delta_m^l(t)$.
+We use the notation $(k)_t$ to denote the arm with the $k^{th}$ highest empirical mean at time $t$.
+We define the LCB of the $k^{th}$ gap as follows.